JasonTrue/jasontrue.github.io/resume.md

 training for our division's first major test outsourcing effort in China.

 ### Notable tangents
-**2007-2008: Software Design Engineer in Test at Zillow, Inc when company was around 150 employees.
+**2007-2008: Software Design Engineer in Test at Zillow, Inc**. when company was around 150 employees.

 **2009-2010: Software Design Engineer at The Seattle Times.** New Media department.
 Rationalized various legacy systems.

-**2013-2014: Software Design Engineer at Getty Images.
+**2013-2014: Software Design Engineer at Getty Images**.
 Leveraged my Ruby and C# skills to help build a new multi-brand front end in Rails for Asset Detail information for Getty's stock photography brands.
 Backend work included extending C# WebApi based services.